pospisilboh/Memgraph/Forename/README.md

 > - https://foremame-balanced-nyala-wk.eu-gb.mybluemix.net/forename-recommendation-form
 > - https://foremame-balanced-nyala-wk.eu-gb.mybluemix.net/get-forename-recommendation?forename=

-> The Flask application server used the Memgraph Cloud database.
+> The Flask application server deployed in IBM Cloud Foundry uses the Memgraph Cloud database.

 ### Tableau

-Tableau is a powerful business intelligence and data visualization tool that has a very intuitive user interface.
-In our case we use Tableau as a user interface.
-Data sources for Tableau dashboards are mentioned files `export_forename_nodes.csv` and `export_forename_relations.csv` and services provided by application server Flask.
+Tableau is a powerful business intelligence and data visualization tool that has an intuitive user interface.
+In our case, we use Tableau as a user interface.
+Data sources for Tableau dashboards are previously mentioned files, `export_forename_nodes.csv` and `export_forename_relations.csv`, and services provided by application server Flask.

 #### Forename dashboard